The 7 Best Kitten Food for 202017 min read

 Like protein, fat should come primarily from animal sources like chicken fat and salmon oil.
 In addition to energy, fat provides omega fatty acids for healthy skin and coat – it also provides fats like DHA which are essential for brain development.

-Look for a recipe with chelated minerals because these have been bound to protein molecules which makes them easier for your kitten’s body to digest and absorb.
+Look for a protein-rich recipe fortified with chelated minerals because these have been bound to protein molecules which makes them easier for your kitten’s body to digest and absorb.

 Other beneficial supplements include prebiotic fibers, probiotics, and calcium and phosphorus for healthy bones.